hydren-crypto/stampchain/docs/src20.md

 - `3`: This is the total number of public keys in the multisig script.
 Always 3 for SRC-20
 - `OP_CHECKMULTISIG`: opcode

-This example has two `multisig` scripts which can hold a total of `33-2 = 31*4 = 124` bytes of data.
+We will also use the thrid mulisig script in the decoding below.

 ## Decoding the transaction

-We take the first two pubkeys from all present multisig scripts.
-In this example there are a total of 4 32 byte hex strings.
+Take the first two pubkeys from all present multisig scripts.
+In this example there are a total of 4 hex strings in the two scripts.

 ```
 03c46b73fe2ff939bea5d0a577950dc8876e863bed11c887d681417dfd70533e51 039036c8182c70770f8f6bd702a25c7179bfff1ccb3a844297a717226b88b976cc
 02dc054e58b755f233295d2a8759a3e4cbf678619d8e75379e7989046dbce16be3 02932b35a45d21395ac8bb54b8f9dae3fd2dbc309c24e550cf2211fe6aa897e5ca
 ```

-First we strip the sign and nonce bytes (first and last bytes from each string)
+First we strip the sign and nonce bytes (first and last bytes from each string) which leaves.

 ```
 c46b73fe2ff939bea5d0a577950dc8876e863bed11c887d681417dfd70533e 9036c8182c70770f8f6bd702a25c7179bfff1ccb3a844297a717226b88b976
 dc054e58b755f233295d2a8759a3e4cbf678619d8e75379e7989046dbce16b 932b35a45d21395ac8bb54b8f9dae3fd2dbc309c24e550cf2211fe6aa897e5